 Amazon Connect requires the open source WebRTC, and supports a number of web browsers, including Google Chrome and Mozilla Firefox.

 Amazon Connect enables voice interactions via a public switched telephone network provided by AMCS LLC.
-The service supports dual-tone multi-frequency signals, text-to-speech conversion via Amazon Polly and natural language interactions via Amazon Lex.
+The service supports dual-tone multi-frequency signals, text-to-speech (TTS) conversion via Amazon Polly and natural language interactions via Amazon Lex.
 Contact center agents use either a web-based softphone or traditional phone to interact with end users and a Contact Control Panel to manage these interactions.

 Languages and costs